Sport. Health. Nutrition. Gym. For style

 How teachers' day is celebrated in different countries.
 Teacher's Day in different countries.
 Australia and Oceania

 Teacher's Day may seem like an ordinary professional holiday.
 Despite this, this event is a truly unique option for every person who knows and knows how to have fun.
 So, what can you focus on?
-Every year, students of different years of graduation go to the teachers, trying to please the teacher with a beautiful bouquet of flowers.
-It is important to note that today the number of teachers is about 60 million, which indicates that the profession is one of the most numerous in the world.
+Every year, students from different years of graduation come to the teachers, trying to please the teacher with a beautiful bouquet of flowers.
+It is important to note that the number of educators these days is around 60 million, making the profession one of the largest in the entire world.

 Features of Teacher's Day in the USSR, CIS and Russia

-The holiday in modern Russia is popular due to the Soviet period, when teachers represented one of the most respected and significant professions.
-In tsarist times, the name of the profession sounded with particular pride, and the director of the gymnasium had the rank of civil general.
-The teacher could become a collegiate adviser, which was equivalent to a colonel.
-Today the situation has changed, but respect for teachers continues to show itself.
+The holiday in modern Russia is popular thanks to the Soviet period, when teachers represented one of the most respected and significant professions.
+In tsarist times, the name of the profession sounded with particular pride, and the director of the gymnasium had the rank of a civilian general.
+A teacher could become a collegiate adviser, which was equivalent to a colonel.
+Nowadays, the situation has changed, but respect for teachers continues to manifest itself.

-In the USSR, it was customary to wear solemnly, but restrainedly, preferring white aprons and bows.
-Teachers are traditionally presented with asters, chrysanthemums, which are distinguished by their exquisite appearance.
+In the USSR, it was customary to dress solemnly, but with restraint, giving preference to white aprons and bows.
+Teachers are traditionally given asters and chrysanthemums, which are distinguished by their exquisite appearance.
 The Presidium of the Supreme Soviet of the USSR signed a special decree confirming that the first Sunday in October becomes a professional holiday.
-Many people do not think about the reasons why Teacher's Day is traditionally celebrated on Sunday.
-Subsequently, UNESCO helped to change the situation, as a result of which a holiday of educators appeared in Europe, which acquired an international dimension.
-Now many CIS countries celebrate two dates: October 5th and 14th, because they allow showing respect for teaching work.
+Many people don't think about the reasons why Teacher's Day is traditionally celebrated on Sunday.
+Subsequently, UNESCO helped change the situation, as a result of which a holiday of educators appeared in Europe, which acquired an international scale.
+Now many CIS countries celebrate two dates: October 5th and October 14th, because they allow them to show respect for teaching work.
 Several countries, including Poland, have decided to keep October 14th as an official public holiday.
-It is believed that on Sunday teachers can get enough sleep without coming to school, relax at home, and enjoy peace.
+It is believed that on Sunday teachers can get enough sleep without coming to school, relax at home, and enjoy the peace.

-In Uzbekistan, since 1996, on October 1, they celebrate their holiday, called the Day of Teachers and Mentors.
-This event is usually celebrated with great pomp, and on its occasion a day off is appointed.
-However, teachers do not appreciate the holiday, complaining about the minimum wages and the inability to adequately celebrate their holiday.
-It turns out that Uzbek newspapers publish not holiday articles, but materials that indicate insignificant salaries for teachers.
+Since 1996, Uzbekistan has celebrated its holiday on October 1st, called the Day of Teachers and Mentors.
+This event is usually celebrated with great pomp, and a day off is designated for its occasion.
+However, teachers do not value the holiday, complaining about minimum wages and the inability to properly celebrate their holiday.
+It turns out that Uzbek newspapers do not publish holiday articles, but materials that indicate insignificant wages for teachers.

 Holiday in Australia - a special approach

-Teachers' Day exists in many countries of the world, including Australia.
+Teacher's Day exists in many countries around the world, including Australia.
 The holiday is usually celebrated on October 5th, which corresponds to European traditions.
 The main difference is the bright holding of festive events.
-In Australia, people are used to noisy holidays, organizing city carnivals, outdoor barbecues, enjoying fireworks and illuminations.
-There is a unique position in the city government - the minister of fireworks and fire.
-Teacher's Day in Australia is becoming a popular and grandiose holiday event that differs from other professional dates in a favorable way.
+In Australia, people are used to celebrating noisily, organizing city carnivals, outdoor barbecues, enjoying fireworks and illuminations.
+The city government has a unique position - the Minister of Fireworks and Fire.
+Teacher's Day in Australia is becoming a popular and grandiose holiday event, which differs favorably from other professional dates.

 How is Teacher's Day celebrated around the world?

-More than a hundred countries celebrate the holiday on the 5th of October.
-For the first time, the date was marked in the capital of France, in Paris.
+More than a hundred countries celebrate the holiday on October 5th.
+For the first time, the date was set in the capital of France, Paris.
 On October 5th, 1966, a conference was held, as a result of which various issues of great importance were considered.
-Then the establishment of such a famous holiday as the World Teacher's Day took place.
-Each country has acquired the opportunity to emphasize the value of teaching, because each teacher invests knowledge and skills in his students, contributes to further development and the discovery of new opportunities.
-Traditionally, on October 5th, all teachers and other educators are united, because they celebrate a joint holiday and understand how important the work they have chosen is.
-Each specialist can contribute to the implementation and successful development of the student.
-A professional holiday becomes the best occasion to express admiration for the work and show respect, reverence, and show the value of the event.
+Then the establishment of such a famous holiday as World Teachers' Day took place.
+Each country has acquired the opportunity to emphasize the value of teaching, because every teacher invests knowledge and skills in their students, contributes to further development and the opening of new opportunities.
+Traditionally, on October 5th, all teachers and other educational workers are united, because they celebrate a joint holiday and understand how important the work they have chosen.
+Each specialist can contribute to the student’s realization and successful development.
+A professional holiday becomes the best occasion to express admiration for the work and show respect, respect, and show the value of the event.
 How is it customary to celebrate Teacher's Day?
-What activities can teachers run who don't always have to go to their school to teach children, teenagers or students?
+What activities can be carried out by teachers who do not always need to go to school on their holiday to teach children, teenagers or students?

-In Russia, until 1994, the holiday was celebrated on the first Sunday of October, after which they switched to a worldwide date, October 5th.
-This is evidenced by the relevant Decree of the President of the Russian Federation.
+In Russia, until 1994, the holiday was celebrated on the first Sunday of October, after which it switched to the global date, October 5th.
+This is evidenced by the corresponding Decree of the President of the Russian Federation.
 Festive events are held traditionally.
 The traditions of the USSR and the CIS are taken into account.
 Many people congratulate teachers on their professional holiday not only on the 5th, but also on the 14th, trying to show respect for the profession and the desire to share knowledge.

 In China, the holiday is usually celebrated on September 10th.
-Large-scale festive events are traditionally held in the state.
-Teachers can receive gifts and chic bouquets of flowers, which are a manifestation of gratitude and respect, reverence.
-Many pupils and students say kind words, admitting the best feelings for people, allowing them to discover new knowledge and move towards their goals, achieve the desired success.
-Chinese teachers are congratulated not only by current students, but also by graduates who try to put aside their business in order to express warm feelings.
+The state traditionally hosts large-scale festive events.
+Teachers can receive gifts and luxurious bouquets of flowers, which are a manifestation of gratitude and respect.
+Many pupils and students say warm words, admit the best feelings towards people, which allow them to discover new knowledge and move towards their goals, to achieve the desired success.
+Chinese teachers are congratulated not only by current students, but also by graduates who try to put aside their work in order to express warm feelings.

 In Argentina, the holiday is usually celebrated on September 11th.
 The date is almost a national holiday.
-Every school has a day off.
-Argentines not only rejoice, but also grieve, because September 11th is the day of memory of Domingo Faustino Sarmiento, one of the greatest rulers of the state.
-Domingo contributed to the active development of Argentina, carrying out reforms in the educational sphere, creating schools dedicated to the military, maritime profession, agronomy and forestry.
-Domingo contributed to the strengthening of education in many provinces, where before the population did not pay much attention to education.
-Since that time, special trainings for teachers began to be actively carried out.
-The President tried to organize the best opportunities for the development of teachers, who should take regular refresher courses.
+Each educational institution assigns a day off.
+Argentines are not only happy, but also sad, because September 11th is the day of remembrance of Domingo Faustino Sarmiento, one of the greatest rulers of the state.
+Domingo contributed to the active development of Argentina, carrying out reforms in the educational sphere, creating schools dedicated to military, naval specialties, agronomy and forestry.
+Domingo contributed to the strengthening of education in many provinces where previously the population did not pay increased attention to education.
+Since that time, active special training for teachers began.
+The President tried to organize the best opportunities for the development of teachers, who must undergo regular training courses.

-In India, it is customary to celebrate Teacher's Day, which falls on the 5th of September.
-The date is the birthday of Dr. Sarvelally Radhakrishnan, the second Indian President.
-Sarvellali was an academic philosopher, as a result of which he contributed to the success of the school lessons and the creation of the best foundations for the education of citizens.
-Many educational institutions in India offer to swap teachers and students, organize special history lessons to honor the memory of the second president.
+In India, it is customary to celebrate Teacher's Day, which falls on September 5th.
+The date is the birthday of Dr. Sarvelally Radhakrishnan, the second President of India.
+Sarvellali was an academic philosopher, as a result of which he contributed to the successful implementation of school lessons and the creation of the best foundations for the education of citizens.
+Many educational institutions in India offer to swap teachers and students and organize special history lessons to honor the memory of the second president.

 In Armenia, the holiday has been celebrated on the first Saturday of October since 2011.
-The holiday date is approved at the state level.
-Today, the authorities of Armenia are making every effort to successfully develop education in the country, therefore teachers become important persons in the state.
-Teachers receive not only words of thanks and pleasant gifts, but also significant investments to improve the education sector.
+The holiday date has been approved at the state level.
+Nowadays, the Armenian authorities are making every effort to successfully develop education in the country, which is why teachers are becoming important persons in the state.
+Teachers receive not only words of gratitude and pleasant gifts, but also significant investments to improve the education sector.

 In Canada, the holiday is celebrated on October 5th.
 In honor of this event, a commemorative stamp was issued in 2002.

 In America, it is customary to celebrate National Teachers' Day on Tuesday.
 However, the date changes dramatically - the first full week of May.
-For several days, Americans show respect and gratitude towards teachers.
+For several days, Americans have shown respect and gratitude to teachers.
 Massachusetts celebrates State Teachers' Day on the first Sunday in June.
-The history of the holiday is complex.
-On March 7th, 1980, Congress approved National Teachers' Day for a year.
-Until 1985, the first Tuesday of May was a holiday, after which the holiday was moved to May.
-Today, the US authorities emphasize the need to congratulate teachers, because they are trying to improve the life of every person.
+The history of the holiday turns out to be complex.
+On March 7th, 1980, Congress approved National Teachers' Day for the year.
+Until 1985, the first Tuesday in May was a holiday, after which the holiday was moved to May.
+These days, US authorities emphasize the need to congratulate teachers, because they are trying to improve the lives of every person.

-Regardless of the date and purpose of the holiday, Teacher's Day is an opportunity to thank teachers for their patience and work for the future of pupils and students.
+Regardless of the date and purpose of the holiday, Teacher's Day is an opportunity to thank teachers for their patience and work for the future of their students.

 My first teacher!